nrwl/nx/docs/shared/recipes/advanced-update.md

 {% callout type="warning" title="--create-commits" %}
 If using `--create-commits`, you will need to first retrieve the SHA of the commit before your first automated migration commit in order to jump back to the point before the migrations ran, e.g. `git reset --hard YOUR_APPROPRIATE_SHA_HERE`)
 {% /callout %}

-## Recommendations

-### One major version at a time, small steps

-Migrating Jest, Cypress, ESLint, React, Angular, Next, and more is a difficult task.
-All the tools change at different rates, they can conflict with each other.
-In addition, every workspace is different.
-Even though our goal is for you to update any version of Nx to a newer version of Nx in a single go, sometimes it doesn't work.
-The following process is better for large workspaces.

-Say you want to migrate from Nx 10.1.0 to Nx 11.0.1.
-The following steps are more likely to work comparing to `nx migrate 11.0.1`.

-- Run `nx migrate 10.4.5` to update the latest version in the 10.x branch.
-- Run `nx migrate --run-migrations`.
-- Next, run `nx migrate 11.0.1`.
-- Run `nx migrate --run-migrations`.